A BRIEF HISTORY OF GLOUCESTER, GLOUCESTERSHIRE, ENGLAND

 GLOUCESTER IN THE 18th CENTURY

-In 1751 the cross which had stood in the town centre for centuries was demolished.
+Ladybellegate House was built around 1704.
+Then in 1751 the cross which had stood in the town center for centuries was demolished.
 An infirmary was opened in Gloucester in 1761.
 The East gate was demolished in 1778 to make it easier for traffic to enter and leave the town.

 In 1768 two new market sites were created to house all the stalls that were impeding traffic and causing congestion.
 One was in Eastgate, the other in Southgate.
 In the 1780s North Gate, Outer North Gate and South Gate were all demolished to make way for traffic.
 In 1791 a new prison was opened on the site of Gloucester castle.